• Skip to primary navigation

 Sheet pan gnocchi ingredients: tomatoes, red bell peppers, dijon mustard, asparagus, zucchini, red onion, balsamic vinegar, mushrooms, with gnocchi in the middle in bowls

-• Grape tomatoes: I choose grape tomatoes because of their sturdy skins and less watery insides when roasted.
+• Grape Tomatoes: I choose grape tomatoes because of their sturdy skins and less watery insides when roasted.

-• Red onion: I chose red onions because I am using balsamic vinegar, which pairs well with the sweetness in the vinegar.
+• Red Onion: I chose red onions because I am using balsamic vinegar, which pairs well with the sweetness in the vinegar.

 • Zucchini: I love zucchini this time of year.
 Not only is it inexpensive, but it's fresh in season.